blake214/xml2xml-schema-change/README.md

 xslt_schema.init()
 .then(()=>{
     const xslt_schema_serialised = JSON.stringify(xslt_schema, null, 2)
+    // Can check what elements havent been mapped to the xsd_target console.log(xslt_schema.non_mapped)
     // -> Save this xslt_schema_serialised in your database
 }).catch((err) => {
     // Handle errors